 Performing the Ritual

-During this ritual the four ingots and four measures of special material, and the ring of ilium are combined to create an egg-sized mass of dark material known as a serpent's stone.
+During this ritual the ring of ilium is transformed into an egg-sized mass of dark material known as a shadow egg.

-Some alchemists refer to the serpent's stone as the azoth, a theoretical or legendary material that provokes unexpected and miraculous changes in materials and individuals.
-This exotic liquid may be entirely conceptual, but the Eternals Soghter and Murit are often associated with it, and some alchemists believe that this ritual is the first step towards uncovering the nature of this awesome substance.
+Prior to the rebirth of the eternal, some alchemists already referred to the stone created by this ritual as "the azoth".
+This term is used occasionally in alchemy to refer to any theoretical or legendary material that provokes unexpected and miraculous changes in materials and individuals.
+Azoth - often described as a liquid - may be entirely conceptual, but the Eternals Soghter and Murit were often associated with it.
+Indeed, the concept either derives, or gives its name to, the eternal produced by their union.
+Some alchemists believe that this ritual is the first step towards uncovering the nature of this awesome substance, should it exist.
 These alchemists believe that mastery of the azoth would allow an alchemist complete mastery of the material world.

 This is an alchemical mystery, and almost always includes elements such as fire; beakers, bowls and other pieces of alchemical equipment; water and other liquids, including blood (some ritualists use a little blood from one each of a human, a changeling, a briar, a naga, a cambion, a draughir, and a merrow); charts and diagrams; and the other trappings of this ancient magical lore.
 The ritual requires the ritualists to combine eight ingots of special material and an ingot of ilium, and consequently a vessel such as a crucible or cauldron is often the central focus of the magic.

 Many ritualists wear masks or veils when they perform this ritual - not least because there are occasionally noxious byproducts of the transformation.
 This ritual is often performed in private; the serpent's stone is powerful, and can be a highly coveted treasure.